 We attempt to manage the interest rate risk on variable rate borrowings by entering into interest rate swaps.
 As of December 31, 2023, we had 32 interest rate swaps outstanding with an aggregate notional amount of \$975.4 million.
 Under these agreements, we receive monthly payments from the counterparties equal to the related variable interest rates multiplied by the outstanding notional amounts.
-In turn, we pay the counterparties each month an amount equal to a fixed interest rate multiplied by the related outstanding notional amounts.
-The intended net impact of these transactions is that we pay a fixed interest rate on our variable-rate borrowings.
+In turn, we pay the counterparties each month an amount equal to a fixed interest rate on our variable-rate borrowings.
 The interest rate swaps have been designated by us as cash flow hedges for accounting purposes and are reported at fair value.
 We assess, both at inception and on an ongoing basis, the effectiveness of our qualifying cash flow hedges.
 We have not entered, and do not intend to enter, into derivative or interest rate transactions for speculative purposes.

 In addition, we own investments in Canada, and as a result are subject to risk from the effects of exchange rate movements in the Canadian dollar, which may affect future costs and cash flows.
 We funded a significant portion of our Canadian investments through Canadian dollar borrowings under our Revolving Credit Facility, which is intended to act as a natural hedge against our Canadian dollar investments.
 The Canadian dollar Revolving Credit Facility borrowings are remeasured each reporting period, with the unrealized foreign currency gains and losses flowing through earnings.
-These unrealized foreign currency gains and losses do not impact our cash flows from operations until settled, and are expected to directly offset the changes in the value of our net investments as a result of changes in the Canadian dollar.
+These unrealized foreign currency gains and losses do not impact our cash flows from operations until settled, and are expected to directly offset the changes in the value of our net investments as a result of changes in the value of the Canadian dollar.
 Our Canadian investments are recorded at their historical exchange rates, and therefore are not impacted by changes in the value of the Canadian dollar.